 What is FEMSAG?

-Marie Curie post doctoral fellow Claus Halberg tells us what he is working with?
+Marie Curie postdoctoral fellow Claus Halberg tells us what he is working with.

-What is FESMAG all about?
+What is FEMSAG all about?

 The project aims to develop and strengthen the conceptual framework surrounding sex and gender (and nature vs. nurture more broadly) in a way that accommodates both feminist and naturalist concerns, concerns that have traditionally been seen to be in tension with one another.
 From a feminist point of view, the point of a distinction between sex and gender was originally that of pushing back against scientific and public sanctioning of essentialist views of the nature and origin of sex differences in cognition, emotion and behaviour.
 The naturalist concern flows from taking Darwin seriously, namely, always to view the human form of life as but a particular way of being animal, hence as being subject to broadly speaking the same conditions and forces of evolution and development as other kinds of animals.